 Natalie rolls her eyes.
 "I know that and you know that but how do we know that she knows that?"

 Jo looks up at Mr. Garrett again.
-"Ain't you gonna tell them what they're doin' wrong?"
+"Aren't you gonna tell them what they're doin' wrong?"

 He smiles and closes the magazine.
 "Oh, come on, Jo.
 They're having fun."

 Jo can't stand another minute of whatever it is that they're doing.
 It isn't playing poker, that's for sure.
 A chimpanzee could beat everyone but Tootie with one pair.
 Truthfully, if anyone were to ask Jo why she had been watching them gamble day after day, she wouldn't have an answer.
-Even as an observer, the game hauntingly drew her in like the sick, seductive voices of Sirens.
+Even as an observer, the game hauntingly drew her, sickly yet seductively.

 That's it, though.
 She's done.